 May is ABM month at MarketingProfs!
 Get tips from GoToWebinar on how to make webinars the star of your account based marketing efforts.

 Music credit: Noam Weinstein.

-Katie Bullard, chief growth officer at DiscoverOrg, a sales and marketing intelligence company that offers a Cloud-based app enabling businesses to stay ahead of emerging sales and marketing opportunities to help them make data-driven decisions.
+Katie Bullard, president at DiscoverOrg, a sales and marketing intelligence company that offers a Cloud-based app enabling businesses to stay ahead of emerging sales and marketing opportunities to help them make data-driven decisions.
 Follow Katie on Twitter at @katie_e_bullard.